 One of the best ways to skyrocket your progress in Russian is to immerse yourself in it.
 And what better (and fun) way to do that than to watch Russian TV series?
 If you’re learning Russian you’ll love the following 7 best Russian TV shows for learning Russian.

-After that I’ll give you the exact plan how I incorporated Russian TV series into my learning.
+After that, I’ll give you the exact plan of how I incorporated Russian TV series into my learning.
 So feel free to copy that if you’re serious about learning Russian!

 By the way: I only picked series that are freely available on YouTube.
 Check out the links in the description.
 I also added where possible if they’re with English subs.
 So if you’re just starting out, it’s better to watch them with English subtitles so you get a feeling for the language.

 7 of the best Russian TV shows for learning Russian

-How I became Russian is the story of Alex, an American reporter who moves to Moscow for his work, gets his ‘real Russian’ education.
-His grandma was Russian, so he does know a bit of the language – but unfortunately none of the Russian customs, culture and habits.
+How I became Russian is the story of Alex, an American reporter who moves to Moscow for his work, and gets his ‘real Russian’ education.
+His grandma was Russian, so he does know a bit of the language – but unfortunately none of the Russian customs, culture, and habits.

-Which turns out pretty unlucky for him – but incredibly funny for us.
+Which turns out pretty unlucky for him – but incredibly fun for us.

 They basically used all the funny and interesting Russian customs (such as only bringing an uneven number of flowers for a girl on a date) and created fun scenarios with it.

-And at the end of each episode Alex writes in his blog what he learned that episode about the Russian culture and mentality.
+And at the end of each episode, Alex writes in his blog about what he learned that episode about Russian culture and mentality.

 You can watch “How I became Russian here” – unfortunately, there are no English Subtitles.

-Top of the World is a series about 2 guys and a girl who want to open a hostel in Moscow.
-Their apartment has a roof with a beautiful view on the city – hence the name Top of the World.
+Top of the World is a series about two guys and a young girl who want to open a hostel in Moscow.
+Their apartment has a roof with a beautiful view of the city – hence the name Top of the World.

 However, they experience a lot of troubles and challenges along the way (including a pissed-off neighbor, who tries to block all their plans for opening a hostel).